wp-plugins/audio-and-video-player/readme.txt

 	♪ Supported by mobile devices: iPhone, iPad and Android devices

-**Audio and Video Player** allows to publish files: MP4, OGG, WebM, WMV, MP3, WAV, WMA and WebSRT subtitle files. **Audio and Video Player** is based on MediaElement.js which guarantees support for all browsers that implement the HTML5 standard.
-For older browsers, it supports Flash and Silverlight. **Audio and Video Player** allows to associate a playlist to your media player and change its looks to match the design of your blog as closely as possible.
+**CP Media Player - Audio Player and Video Player** allows to publish files: MP4, OGG, WebM, WMV, MP3, WAV, WMA and WebSRT subtitle files. **CP Media Player - Audio Player and Video Player** is based on MediaElement.js which guarantees support for all browsers that implement the HTML5 standard.
+For older browsers, it supports Flash and Silverlight. **CP Media Player - Audio Player and Video Player** allows to associate a playlist to your media player and change its looks to match the design of your blog as closely as possible.

 **More about the Main Features**

-* Allows to publish an Audio and Video player anywhere.
+* Allows to publish an Audio player and Video player anywhere(a post, page, other post types, or directly on templates).
-* Support for audio and video files: MP4, OGG, WebM, WMV, MP3, WAV, WMA and WebSRT subtitle files.
+* Support for audio and video files: MP4, OGG, WebM, WMV, MP3, WAV, WMA, FLV and WebSRT subtitle files.
-* Allows to associate a **playlist** to your media player.
+* Allows to associate a **playlist** to your CP Media Player - Audio Player and Video Player.
-* Offers **several skins** to adjust the design of the media player to your web design.
+* Offers **several skins** to adjust the design of the CP Media Player - Audio Player and Video Player to your web design.
 * Supports all the popular browsers on the web: Internet Explorer, Firefox, Chrome, Safari, Opera, as well as mobile devices such as iPhone, iPad and Android.
-In new versions of browsers, the audio and video player tries to use the html5 tags: audio and video, for older browsers, the media player provides support for Flash and Silverlight.
+In new versions of browsers, the CP Media Player - Audio Player and Video Player tries to use the html5 tags: audio and video, for older browsers, the media player provides support for Flash and Silverlight.

-The base plugin, available for free from the WordPress Plugin Directory has all the features you need to create an audio and video player on your website.
+The base plugin, available for free from the WordPress Plugin Directory has all the features you need to create an CP Media Player - Audio Player and Video Player on your website.

 **Premium Features**

 Premium features are available in the pro version to extend the capabilities of this plugin:

-* Allows to publish multiple Audio and Video player anywhere.
+* Allows to publish multiple CP Media Player - Audio Player and Video Player.
-* Allows to sell a file for each player.
+* Allows to sell a file for each player, using PayPal as payment gateway.
 * Display a sales report to check easily the amount of sales.

-If you want more information about this plugin or another one don't doubt to visit my website:
+If you want more information about this plugin CP Media Player - Audio Player and Video Player, or another one don't doubt to visit my website:

 [http://www.tsplayer.com/html5-audio-and-video-player](http://www.tsplayer.com/html5-audio-and-video-player "TSPlayer Multimedia Solutions")

 == Instalation ==
-**To install Audio and Video Player, follow these steps:**
+**To install CP Media Player - Audio Player and Video Player, follow these steps:**

 1. Download and unzip the plugin
 2. Upload the Entire html5-audio-and-video-player / directory to the / wp-content/plugins / directory